Shine Global: Through our eyes: Homefront (2021)

 Gabby, Terry, and Luther all have parents who were injured while serving, and each family has found a way to heal the wounds of war.
 Homefront shows how Gabby (9), a fierce animal lover with a stock of chickens, rabbits, bees, and dogs, loves her family and faces her fears about her Dad’s traumatic brain injury and PTSD via equine therapy.
 Terry (10), an enthusiastic boy and his parents, Taniki and Brandon, share their experiences and mental health struggles as they work to heal and help each other cope with depression and PTSD through honest conversation and embracing joy.
 Luther (9) is a charismatic boy who wants to be “like my dad when I grow up.”
 His father, Joe, a Navy veteran who lost his leg in an IED explosion, struggles through chronic pain to put family first.

-Hossain (Currently in production)

-Hossain is a documentary film directed by Taimi Arvidson and produced in association with Shine Global.

-The film is about A six-year-old boy named Hossain grows up in the world’s largest refugee camp in Bangladesh as the Rohingya refugee crisis becomes increasingly dangerous.

-Hossain’s story will be a heart-wrenching view into how young lives are vulnerable to these global issues.
-We will use this film as the centerpiece of a multi-level campaign to create change for the Rohingya people and Hossain’s family.

-Home is Somewhere Else (Currently in production)

-Home is Somewhere Else is a documentary directed by Carlos Hagerman and Jorge Villalobos and produced in association with Shine Global.

-Home is Somewhere Else is an animated feature documentary providing a window into the hearts and minds of immigrant youth and their undocumented families.

-This 2D feature 'animentary' features three personal stories about immigrant youth to highlight the complexities and challenges they face today.
-Voiced by the actual children and their families, the stories are woven together by spoken word poet "El Deportee", the film's host and MC whose vibrant "Spanglish " breaks codes, switches standards, and pushes the viewer to decipher his poems.
-Each story has its own unique visual animation style drawn by three different teams.
-The animation allows us to truly see and feel these characters' worst nightmares, alongside their colourful hopes and dreams for a better future.